zephraph/notes/Recurse/Log/Day 2.md

 7. Have therapy homework.
 Need to sit down and reflect on my identity and specifically look to highlight areas that aren't work.
 8. Emails to respond to

-Tomorrow, I just need to start
+I'm going to try to cross some of these life things off the list tonight and start fresh tomorrow